Images © ITV Studios, 1968 / Composition @ Alan Hayes © 2024

 FOR THE GIRL WHO HAS EVERYTHING • DECLASSIFIED

-• Teaser...
+• Pre-Titles Teaser...
 James McAllister arrives by motorcycle at Jeff's apartment.
 He has tried the office, but has been redirected to the flat.
 Jeff, his face still smothered in shaving cream, reveals that he has had a late night and entreats the stranger to explain his reason for looking him up.
 McAllister confides that he has a strange profession - he is a ghost hunter and he claims that he is able to tell when he is in the presence of a ghost.
 Marty points out, uncharitably but quite accurately, that he can't be much good as McAllister doesn't notice him standing right beside him.
 This is quickly forgotten when the visitor makes the private detective an offer he can barely afford to refuse.
 McAllister has been hired by Kim Wentworth, heir to the Rieskamp fortune, to exorcise ghosts haunting her ancestral home, Crake Castle.
 McAllister is convinced that there are no ghosts at the castle, and intends to enlist Jeff's help to get to the bottom of the mystery.
 He will split his £1500 fee 50:50 with Jeff, should he accept.
 Jeff jumps at the chance and agrees to meet with his new client at the castle the following morning.
 McAllister hands Jeff an envelope containing a cheque for £750 and departs to take the night's watch at Crake Castle.

 • Production Brief...
 For the Girl Who Has Everything was the debut script by prolific Randall and Hopkirk (Deceased) scriptwriter, Donald James, who would go on to pen eleven episodes in total.
 In the commentary for this episode on the Network DVD edition, director Cyril Frankel remembers Donald James as "one of the exceedingly talented writers that Dennis Spooner selected and commissioned scripts from.
 If I received one with his name on, I knew I could relax before I read it."
 Bearing in mind that James was working on other series during the same period, including The Saint (three screenplays), Joe 90 (another three), Department S (two screenplays) and The Avengers (one), it is easy to see the strenuous workload imposed upon writers who could be relied upon to capture the spirit of a series and churn out scripts at a remarkable rate.
 In the same period, Tony Williamson delivered screenplays for nine Randall and Hopkirk episodes, five Avengers, five for Department S and devised a thriller series for the BBC, Counterstrike, for which he penned one screenplay.
 Both writers produced twenty scripts in a period of about eighteen months.
 It is a testament to the abilities of both writers that the quality of their work was always so high.